rahul-ve/git_ws/README.md

 #### Git init

 ```
-# change to the fodler where you want to place the repo
+# change to the folder where you want to place the repo
 cd \path\to\my\parent_folder

 # create a folder